Learning intrinsic excitability in medium spiny neurons: Discussion

 \subsection{Homeostasis, Permanence and Information Flow}

 There are different ideas at the present time what intrinsic plasticity can achieve within a network model of neuronal interaction.
-A recent review of intrinsic plasticity \cite{ZhangLinden2003} has left the authors wondering, whether IP acts mainly to maintain homeostasis, adapting to changes in synaptic strength by keeping neurons within certain ranges but without significant informational capacity, as in the model of \cite{StemmlerKoch99}.
+Reviews of intrinsic plasticity \cite{ZhangLinden2003,Xu2005,DaoudalDebanne2003} are undecided, whether IP acts mainly to maintain homeostasis, adapting to changes in synaptic strength by keeping neurons within certain ranges but without significant informational capacity, as in the model of \cite{StemmlerKoch99}, or whether they are themselves capable of being modified in response to particular patterns of activity in ways that facilitate learning and development (\cite{OLeary2011}).
 However, as we have shown, homeostatic adaptation does not exclude information storage under conditions of conditional read-out.
 The synergy between synaptic and intrinsic plasticity may take different forms, beyond E-S potentiation.
-In contrast to \cite{StemmlerKoch99,ZhangLinden2003}, \cite{DestexheMarder2004} have listed many possible functions and roles of intrinsic adaptive plasticity, based on a review of experimental evidence in different systems.
+Based on experimental evidence in different systems \cite{ZhangLinden2003,DestexheMarder2004,Disterhoft2006} have listed many possible functions and roles of intrinsic adaptive plasticity,

 We have greatly simplified the exposition here by concentrating on spike frequency as a major indicator of neural behavior.
 Certainly the type of firing (e.g. burst firing) is also under control of neuromodulators, and may be influenced by the distribution and density of ion channels.
 Single neuron computation is more complex than what can be shown with a single compartment model.
 In dendritic computation, the coupling of different compartments may be prominently affected by intrinsic plasticity.
-For instance, \cite{MisonouHetal2004} showed a loss of clustering for K+ channels on the membrane, induced by high glutamate stimulation, indicating a possible input-dependent regulation of dendritic integration.
+For instance, \cite{MisonouHetal2004} showed a loss of clustering for $K^+$ channels on the membrane, induced by high glutamate stimulation, indicating a possible input-dependent regulation of dendritic integration.